splunk/splunk-connect-for-syslog/docs/configuration.md

 * NOTE:  This is an advanced capability, and filters and destinations using proper syslog-ng syntax must be constructed prior to utilizing this feature.

-* NOTE:  Unlike the standard alternate destinations configured above, regular destinations (including the primary HEC destination or configured archive destination (`d_hec` or `d_archive`)) are _not_ used for events matching the configured alternate destination filter.
-If an event matches the filter, the list of filtered alternate destinations completely replace any mainline destinations including defaults and global or source-based standard alternate destinations.
+* NOTE:  Unlike the standard alternate destinations configured above, the regular "mainline" destinations (including the primary HEC destination or configured archive destination (`d_hec` or `d_archive`)) are _not_ included for events matching the configured alternate destination filter.
+If an event matches the filter, the list of filtered alternate destinations completely replaces any mainline destinations including defaults and global or source-based standard alternate destinations.
+Be sure to include them in the filtered destination list if desired.

 * HINT:  Since the filtered alternate destinations completely replace the mainline destinations (including HEC to Splunk), a filter that matches all traffic can be used with a destination list that does _not_ include the standard HEC destination to effectively turn off HEC